Reading Time: 5 minutes

 Using Electronic Checks Is Easy, Cheap, and Extremely Safe

-Thanks to their basis in the Federal Reserve Bank’s Automated Clearing House (ACH) system, and their underpinning legal infrastructure and process inherent to regular checks, electronic checks offer high levels of security.
+Thanks to their basis in the Federal Reserve Bank’s Automated Clearing House (ACH) system, as well as their underpinning legal infrastructure and process inherent to regular checks, electronic checks offer high levels of security.
 They are also cost-effective and easy to use, allowing for both onsite processing of physical checks into e-checks and the processing of virtual e-check payments that are not restricted by geographical location.

-In short, e-checks offer all the benefits of traditional checks along with the flexibility and ease-of-processing of online payment processes.
+In short, learning how to accept electronic check payments can be invaluable to any business owner as e-checks offer all the benefits of traditional checks along with the flexibility and ease-of-processing of online payments.
 This makes them an attractive solution for both retailers and consumers.